-(Editor and contributor of chapter: ‘Sin and Grace’)
+(Editor and contributor of chapter: ‘Sin, Grace, and Free Will’)

 Academic Journal Articles

-‘William Perkins’s Doctrines of Faith and Assurance through the Lens of Early-Modern Faculty Psychology’.
-Westminster Theological Journal (2021): forthcoming.
+‘William Perkins’s Doctrines of Faith and Assurance through the Lens of Early-Modern Faculty Psychology.’
+Westminster Theological Journal 83/2 (2021): 317-36.

 Advanced Theological Studies Fellowship (ATSF), June 2020 / June 2021.
 Theological University of the Reformed Churches, Kampen (Netherlands).
 [CANCELLED due to COVID]

 ‘The Elect, the Parish, and the Ordered Society: William Perkins’ Puritan Vision for Late-Elizabethan Society, Church, & Nation.’

 ‘What Story Should I be Telling?
 Framing a Narrative Context for the English Church of the 1590s.’

 ‘John Whitgift and the Theological Boundaries of the English Church’

 ‘The Progress of Grace in the Faculties of the Soul: Faith & Assurance in the Theology of William Perkins’.

 Theology Connect Conference, Sydney